 By 1993, when Canada withdrew its combat arms contingent from UNFICYP, every infantry battalion of the Regular Force had deployed to Cyprus at least once, and Regular Force artillery and armoured regiments had reorganized for infantry duties to take their turns.

-As of 30 June 2012, UNFICYP comprises 856 military personnel and 68 civilian police officers from 20 countries.
-Two countries, Croatia and Serbia, deploy both military and police personnel.
+As of 31 May 2014, UNFICYP comprises 858 military personnel and 62 civilian police officers from 20 countries.
+Four countries — Croatia, Serbia, Slovakia, and Ukraine— deploy both military and police personnel.

 UNFICYP troops are responsible for: